mnemonic-no/grafeo/MIGRATIONS.md

 This file contains migrations which are required to be performed when upgrading the application code to a newer version.
 It is not necessary to perform these steps when installing the application for the first time.

+## [HasAcl and HasComments flags] - 2021-06-25
+Two new internal flags have been introduced in order to avoid unnecessary requests towards Cassandra.
+Adapt and execute the `migrations/002-fact-has-acl-comments.py` script to update the existing data with the new flags.

 ## [Introduce fact_by_timestamp lookup table] - 2021-01-14
 A new Cassandra lookup table has been introduced.
 Execute the following CQL command against your Cassandra cluster (e.g. using cqlsh).